 Funding:

 - Awards will be made for up to $50,000 for a twelve-month period.
-Awards for the fall competition are anticipated to start on or about June 2024.

 - Proposals that are not funded on first submission may be revised and re-submitted at a subsequent deadline; however, such proposals must also specifically and carefully address the issues raised by the initial Bridge Funding Grant review.